totalspectrum/proplisp/README.md

 The Sample Program
 ==================

-The sample main.c illustrates some of the features of the interpreter and how to hook it up to your C application.
+The sample `lisp.c` illustrates some of the features of the interpreter and how to hook it up to your C application.

 There is also a very simple editor provided.
 Commands are: